Research and reports

 Your reader will want to see how successful your project is likely to be.
 Show them using sales projections for one and two years into the future.
 Explain how you’ll know when you’ve broken even and when you expect to turn a profit.

 This is the place to talk about any money you’re asking for – how much do you need to get your project off the ground?
-Make sure any number you include here tallies with your calculations in paragraph 5.
+Make sure any number you include here tallies with your calculations in section 5.

 Do you have other tips for writing an executive summary?
 Let us know in the comments below.